Gunungsitoli: 21st century

 Nias, including Gunungsitoli, was devastated by the 2004 Indian Ocean earthquake and tsunami and the 2005 Nias–Simeulue earthquake.
 Much of the infrastructure was destroyed, and between 2005 and 2010, the residents became reliant on aid from nonprofit organizations to recover.

-In 2008, Gunungsitoli was separated from Nias Regency and became an independent city based on Law Number 47.
+On 29 October 2008, Gunungsitoli was separated from Nias Regency and became an independent city based on Law Number 47.
 Following decentralization and becoming an independent city, Gunungsitoli has seen the highest average economic growth in North Sumatra with 6% in 2018 and 6.05% in 2019.
 The city's infrastructure has been improved and development of the tourist industry has been a particular focus of both local and central government.
 In 2019, Gunungsitoli, together with other regencies on Nias, hosted Sail Nias, which is an annual yacht tournament and part of the Sail Indonesia event.

 Gunungsitoli has been proposed as the capital of the newly proposed Nias Islands Province, which is projected to be separated from North Sumatra.
-As of 2021, however, the creation of the new province and other proposed new regions has been halted due to the COVID-19 pandemic which put strain on government budgets.
+As of 2023, however, the creation of the new province and other proposed new provinces and regencies has been halted due to the COVID-19 pandemic which put strain on government budgets, as well as by a government moratorium since 2013 on the creation of new provinces and regencies.

 Geography

 Gunungsitoli borders North Nias Regency in the north, Nias Regency in the south and west, and the Indian Ocean in the east.
 The city has many hills with heights of up to 800 meters above sea level.
 The city's soil is mostly unstable, and often causes landslides and damage to roads.
 Soil composition varies from alluvium and limestone to corals and is generally prone to compaction.
 Limestone often makes underground water undrinkable.

 The slope in the city interior varies from 8% to 25%.
 Coastal areas are mostly flatter with a slope of less than 8%.
-Gunungsitoli is located between the subduction zone of the Eurasian and Indo-Australian plates, making it extremely prone to earthquakes.
+Gunungsitoli is located between the subduction zone of the Eurasian Plate and Indo-Australian Plate, making it extremely prone to earthquakes.
 The city was devastated by the 2005 Nias–Simeulue earthquake.
 According to the Meteorology, Climatology, and Geophysical Agency, on average, Gunungsitoli experiences more than 300 earthquakes per month.
 Due to its coastal location, the city is also prone to tsunamis.